 - Begin your adoption home study and submit form I-600A to CIS.

-- Once CIS has approved your adoption home study, you will receive your I-171H pre-approval notice.
+- Once USCIS has approved your adoption home study, you will receive your I-171H pre-approval notice.

-- Once your CIS approval has been received and a child is available for you, you will receive a referral of a child in Nigeria.
+- Once your USCIS approval has been received and a child is available for you, you will receive a referral of a child in Nigeria.

-- Youwill receive permission to travel and go to Nigeria for the bonding period (1-3 months)
+- You will receive permission to travel and go to Nigeria for the bonding and court period (6-10 weeks).

 Please contact Lynn Main at firstname.lastname@example.org or (502) 423-5780 with any questions.